 If your doctor has suggested that you begin a physical activity program, follow that advice.
+The American Heart Association recommends that adults get at least 150 minutes of moderate-intensity physical activity each week.
 People who don’t get enough physical activity are much more likely to develop health problems.

-Regular, moderate-intensity physical activity can lower your risk of:
+Regular, moderate-intensity aerobic physical activity can lower your risk of:

 - Heart disease and heart attack